Pradyum1210/Data_Visualization_Health/README.md

-📊 Mental Health & Social Media Balance — Data Visualization Project 🧠 Overview

-This project explores the relationship between social media usage and mental health indicators, such as stress, anxiety, mood, productivity, and sleep quality.
-Using Python and data visualization techniques, the goal is to identify patterns, correlations, and insights that highlight how digital habits impact overall well-being.

-This repository contains:

-📁 Dataset: Mental_Health_and_Social_Media_Balance_Dataset.csv

-📘 Google Colab Mental_Health_and_Social_Media_Balance.ipynb (complete visualization code)

-📂 Dataset Information

-The dataset includes real-life inspired information about people's social media habits and mental health metrics.

-Key Columns
-Column Name	Description
-Age	Age of individual
-Gender	Male/Female/Other
-Daily_Screen_Time(hrs)	Average smartphone/social media usage per day Stress_Level	Stress rating (1–5)
-Anxiety_Level	Anxiety rating (1–5)
-Depression_Level	Depression symptoms score Sleep_Quality	Sleep quality score
-Productivity_Level	Productivity score
-Social_Media_Platform	Most used platform
-Usage_Purpose	Entertainment / Study / Work / Socialising

-(Adjust these based on your dataset — but these match most mental-health social media datasets.)

-🎨 Data Visualization Performed

-The notebook contains multiple visualizations, such as:

-✔ 1.
-Distribution Plots

-Histogram of screen time

-Distribution of stress/anxiety levels

-Age distribution

-✔ 2.
-Relationship Visualizations

-Scatter plot: Screen Time vs Stress Level

-Scatter plot: Screen Time vs Sleep Quality

-Heatmap: Correlation between mental health features

-✔ 3.
-Category-Based Visualizations

-Bar chart: Most-used social media platforms

-Bar chart: Usage purpose

-Gender-wise screen time comparison

-✔ 4.
-Trend/Pattern Observation

-How increasing social media time affects mental health

-Which platform users show higher stress?

-How sleep quality varies with digital usage
+🌿 Mental Health & Social Media Balance

+📊 Data Visualization Project

+🧠 Overview

+This project explores how daily social media usage affects different aspects of mental health, such as stress, sleep quality, productivity, mood, and anxiety levels.
+Through data visualization techniques, the project highlights important psychological patterns in today’s digital world.

+The repository includes:

+Dataset: Mental_Health_and_Social_Media_Balance_Dataset.csv

+Google Colab: Mental_Health_and_Social_Media_Balance.ipynb (all visualizations)

+This project is ideal for students, beginners, and researchers interested in data analysis, human behavior, and digital well-being.

+📂 Dataset Description

+The dataset contains real-world style information about individuals’ social media habits and mental health indicators.

+Key Features Included

+Age & Gender — demographic information

+Daily Screen Time (hrs) — average hours spent on digital devices

+Stress, Anxiety, Depression Levels — self-reported psychological states

+Sleep Quality — restfulness and sleep pattern score

+Productivity Level — individual performance indicator

+Most Used Social Media Platform — Instagram, YouTube, Facebook, etc.

+Purpose of Usage — entertainment, work, study, communication

+These attributes help uncover trends between lifestyle choices and mental well-being.

+🎨 Visualizations Included

+The notebook provides clear, meaningful visualizations such as:

+🔹 Distribution Charts

+Distribution of daily screen time

+Frequency of stress and anxiety levels

+Age distribution across participants

+🔹 Relationship Analysis

+Impact of screen time on stress

+Connection between screen time and sleep quality

+Correlation heatmap of all mental health indicators

+🔹 Category-Based Insights

+Most used social media platform

+Reason/purpose behind usage

+Gender-wise screen-time comparison

+🔹 Trend Observations

+Identifying unhealthy digital patterns

+How mental health changes with increased screen time

+Platform-wise influence on stress and productivity

+All charts are clear, aesthetically designed, and easy to interpret.

+📈 Key Insights from the Data

+Some major findings highlighted in the visualizations:

+People with higher screen time tend to report higher stress & anxiety.

+Excessive social media usage is often linked with poor sleep quality.

+Younger participants generally have greater daily screen time.

+Entertainment-based usage patterns show lower productivity levels.

+Certain social media platforms may have stronger influence on mood and stress.

+These observations reflect how digital behavior plays a major role in mental health.

+🛠 Tools & Technologies Used

+Python

+Pandas & NumPy for data handling

+Matplotlib & Seaborn for visualizations

+Google Colab for analysis

+🎯 Project Goals

+To visually understand how digital habits affect mental health

+To identify patterns that can help promote healthier online behavior

+To provide a beginner-friendly visualization project for portfolio or academics